Todd Marinovich: Family

 Marinovich was married to Alexandria "Alix" Bambas and they have a son, Baron, and a daughter, Coski.
-Marinovich met his now ex-wife while the two were in rehab together and first asked her out on a date while in rehab, which even she acknowledged was rather unorthodox.
+Marinovich met his now ex-wife while the two were in rehab together and first asked her out on a date while they were in rehab.
 Marinovich has since been romantically linked to Ali Smith, the daughter of former USC coach Larry Smith.
+As of 2025, Marinovich lives in Hawaii.